Biswa Rout

 Shape Up: A Better Way to Build Products?

-During my time at a major retail company, I was a senior engineer on a team tasked with building a key differentiating feature for their web app.
-We had a sharp team of engineers and capable PMs, but our launch kept getting pushed back.
+If you’ve worked on a Scrum team, you know exactly what I’m talking about.
+I was a senior engineer at a major retail company, working on a key feature for their web app.
+We had a solid team of engineers and capable PMs.
+But our launch date kept getting pushed back.
 Why?
-At the end of every sprint, the roadmap would be re-evaluated, tasks reshuffled, and priorities reset.
-It felt like we were stuck in a loop—busy, but not moving forward in any meaningful way.
+Because at the end of every sprint, the roadmap would get re-evaluated, tasks reshuffled, and priorities reset.
+We were stuck in a loop.
+Busy, yes.
+But not actually moving forward.
+A lot of us felt the process itself was the problem.
+We were checking boxes, not delivering impact.

 image.png